artemave/super_video_grep/README.md

 Videogrep-style supercuts using subtitle matches refined with ASR word timings (local Whisper via `faster-whisper`).

 Demo.
-All occurances of a word "cunt" in the movie The Fafourite:
+All occurances of word "cunt" in the movie The Fafourite: